dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 <script src="/blog/assets/js/bignumber.js"></script>
 <script src="/blog/assets/js/types-and-programming-languages.dfy.js"></script>

+By the way, have you seen that `Pred(False)` does not type check?
+Someone made the remark that it's counter-intuitive, because they thought that `Pred` would stand up for `Predicate` and so it should type check.
+But `Pred` stands for `Predecessor`, and that's why it applies only to numbers.
+The type-checker's role is also to solve such ambiguities before the execution.
 # Examples
 Feel free to click on the examples below to load them in the Blockly workspace above.